cody-test-org/testing-reviewers-action/README.md

-# Deploy Logic App with Secured storage account having Private Endpoints
+# Deploy Logic App with Secured storage account having Private Endpoints aa

 At present, we don't have an option to use the Azure portal to deploy Standard Logic App with secured storage account.
 However, we can work with ARM templates which let us to use the Storage account behind firewall for Logic App standard resource deployment.